 This is a tool that one host provides that could be used to help determine what to work on next for the well-being of your website from a business viewpoint along with current statistics relating to each of those things.
 These statistics could be used to help determine the next task to be worked on.

 In my opinion, this tool is limited is it is not a score achieved against say the Google search engine which would be way more meaningful and useful.

 However, Google are not going to provide such a tool at the site level and at the overall business level.
 Google do provide a tool that provides page speed insights on individual web pages.
 That tool provides some useful technical information however provides no help with the actual content on the page.
-For instance, it does not tell you that your web page is fast but your keywords and content are not great.

 Requirement 13 – Does your host arrange site comments?